SatherWS/satherws.github.io/README.md

-# colinsather.github.io
+# colinsather.com
-This is my software engineering portfolio website, it contains project highlights and contact information.
+My personal website, it contains project highlight, contact information and more.